-Deferred tax assets of €7.3m have not been recognised in respect of trading losses, as there is insufficient certainty as to the availability of future profits and these losses are subject to a 17 year time limit.
+Deferred tax assets are recognised in respect of trading losses only if there is sufficient certainty as to the availability of future profits within the next 17 years.

 D.1.2.2 Collective Investments

 The Group sponsors a range of collective investment vehicles and limited partnerships where it acts as the decision maker over the investment activities and markets the funds under one of LBG's brands.